 \subsection{Proof of Theorem \ref{thm.locality}}

 We are now ready to prove the locality of normal generation.
 Let $f \in \Mod(S)$ and $A\subset S$ be as given.
-By well-suited criterion (Theorem \ref{thm.wellsuited}), it suffices to show that $N_f(S)$ is connected.
+By a well-suited criterion (Theorem \ref{thm.wellsuited}), it suffices to show that $N_f(S)$ is connected.

-Let $c, c'$ be two vertices in $N_f(S)$, meaning that we take two non-separating simple closed curves.
+Let $c, c'$ be two vertices in $N_f(S)$.
+In other words, we take two non-separating simple closed curves.
 By Lemma \ref{lem.sequence}, we may assume that $c, c'$ are disjoint and do not form a bounding pair, to show that there exists a path in $N_f(S)$ between them.